Home > Education > Research support > Plan your research

 A protocol is the document that outlines the study plan for a clinical research project.
 The study plan must be carefully designed to ensure it protects the health and safety of participants as well as answer a research question.
 It ensures the integrity of the research is preserved throughout the life of the study.

 Different study designs require different protocols.
-Below is a list of common protocol elements.

 Background